Our long term plans work on a two-year cycle and the topics we teach are broken down for each class. A copy of our long term plans can be found below:

 Physical Education :

-Children in KS2 take part in organised swimming lessons at a local school during the summer term.
-In addition children take part in a range of physical activities including the use of large apparatus, movement, dance and drama activities, outdoor sport, games and P.E. lessons.
+Children in KS2 take part in organised swimming lessons .
+In addition children take part in a range of physical activities including Forest School, the use of large apparatus, movement, dance and drama activities, outdoor sport, games and P.E. lessons.
+We have a specialist PE teacher who delivers two hours of PE to each class every week.
 Our children regularly compete in football and netball matches against teams from other local schools in Littlehampton.
-We have recently purchased a school football kit which has been sponsored by one of our parents.

 If you would like to know any more about our school curriculum then please contact either your child's teacher or the school office.